Esri/dojo-theme-flat/STYLUS/README.md

 	3. Container
 	4. Icons
   * Dijit variables:
-	These variables are referencing the base variables and consumed by the dijit Stylus file directly.
+	These variables are referencing the base variables and consumed by the dijit Stylus files directly.

 ## Mixins: